Afro–Puerto Ricans: First Africans in Puerto Rico

 With rising demand for sugar on the international market, major planters increased their cultivation and processing of sugar cane, which was labor-intensive.
 Sugar plantations supplanted mining as Puerto Rico's main industry and kept demand high for African slavery.
 Spain promoted sugar cane development by granting loans and tax exemptions to the owners of the plantations.
 They were also given permits to participate in the African slave trade.
+By the 1600s, Taínos had been removed from the census, which only classified Spaniards and free blacks.
+During his administration, governor Juan Pérez de Guzmán released a group of slaves that escaped from St. Croix and provided housing and food for them.
+In 2007, historian David Stark claimed that this began a policy where slaves from foreign lands were granted asylum and freedom.
+The Council of the Indies allowed easy residence to these individuals, who were only asked to become Catholic and swear allegiance to the Crown.
+The received terrains to settle at Puerta de Tierra in San Juan.
+Several Royal Decrees promoted this practice throughout the following centuries.